 Regular attendance at school is essential for elementary school children.
 The federal government requires us to maintain a 95% rate of attendance for our students, thus children must be in school unless they are ill.
-If your child will not be in school, please phone the Central Office at your earliest convenience to let your child's teacher know.
-This is considered an unverified absence.
+If your child will not be in school, please phone the School Office at your earliest convenience to let your child's teacher know.
+No phone call is considered an unverified absence.